uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 - Name all the parts in the outliner.
 - Group them all appropriately.
 - You should be regularly moving the camera around your object to check it looks good from all angles.
-- Save regularly.
+- Increment and Save regularly.
 - Keep the total triangle count to under 3000.
-Carefully considering the number of divisions you use when creating new polygons.
+Carefully considering the number of divisions you use when creating new polygons, especially torus's.

+This is my example, try to replicate this or make something yourself.

 ![finished rocket](images/worksheet_1/finished_rocket.PNG)

+This week we have just used primitive shapes to create our model, Next week we will dive into the components which make up these shapes an model more complex objects.